ibm-cloud-docs/key-protect/pricing-plan.md

 ## Switching to a different plan in the console
 {: #pricing-plan-switch-ui}

-Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan, which can be done starting 3 January 2025.
+Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan.

 This can be done in the console by following these steps: